Residential real estate – annual vacancy fee [GN48]

 Reporting obligations and how to pay the fee

-The ATO will administer the fee.
+The ATO administers the vacancy fee.
 Foreign persons and developers should notify the ATO of purchases of residential real estate once they have settled as required by the conditions of their approval.

 Foreign owners of residential real estate will need to report annually, via lodgement of a vacancy fee return, about the use of their property in the previous 12 months (vacancy year).
-The vacancy fee return is required to be lodged with the ATO in the approved form within 30 days of the end of each vacancy year – details about how to lodge the vacancy fee return will be provided with the foreign investment approval.
+The vacancy fee return is required to be lodged with the ATO within 30 days of the end of each vacancy year.

 André purchases a new apartment in Sydney.
 He will be entitled to occupy the apartment on 23 September.
 In this case, the first occupation day is 23 September, and it will be no later than 12 months and 30 days from this day that André will be required to submit a vacancy fee return to the ATO.